 A breast lift surgery will give you a dramatic new body, so it surprises patients when they are told they can go home the same day.
 The operation itself takes between 1 and 3 hours, depending on the intensity of sagging and the complexity of the breast lift.
 Patients are put under general anaesthesia, so they will be unconscious throughout.

 Patients will have some pain, so they will be given pain meds as well as antibiotics to stave off infection.
 Other than that, they can recover at home.
-Dr Rizk likes to keep a close eye on all his patients, so he will schedule check-ups to see that everything is running smoothly.
+Dr Rizk likes to keep a close eye on all his patients, so he will schedule check-ups, and provide an after-hours number to see that everything is running smoothly.

 Once you get home, it’s a good idea to check your sleeping position, at least for the first few weeks.
 Try sleeping on your back to avoid putting undue pressure on your chest.
 If you’re a smoker, Dr Rizk will suggest you quit for about a month.
 Stop smoking two weeks before surgery, and avoid cigarettes for two weeks after you leave hospital.
 This will help you recover faster and avoid complications.